-1.1.
+- 1.1.
 Spring Creek Hatchery Release.
-The first hatchery release is expected to occur on March 9, followed by 24-hour spill for juvenile fish passage until such time as passage rates drop back to low levels.
-Powerhouse operating priority, spill levels, and duration of special operations will be determined in coordination with fish agencies through TMT.
-Project operations for fish passage will be defined by RCC teletype prior to the release.

-1.2. spill.
-Spill will be provided continuously from April 20 through August 31 for spring and summer migrants as required in the National Marine Fisheries Service (NMFS) 1995 Biological Opinion, Section VIII.A.2, and 1998 Supplement.
-Daytime spill (see Section 2, Table BON-6 for spill hours) for juvenile fish passage will be 75,000 cfs and nighttime spill will be up to the 120% TDG cap (approximately 100,000 to 150,000 cfs).
-Discussions are ongoing concerning the daytime spill cap that was established to minimize adult fish fallback.
-In preparation for a regional decision that may change the daytime spill, COE and regional fish managers have developed study objectives and proposals that evaluate daytime spill to the 120% TDG cap.
-These objectives include: evaluate adult salmon and steelhead fallback rates, entrance use and project passage times; determine adult salmon and steelhead migration routes and depth distribution in response to dissolved gas in the tailrace; and estimate fish passage efficiency.
+The first hatchery release is expected to occur in mid-March, followed by spill for juvenile fish passage until such time as passage rates drop back to low levels.
+Spill levels and duration of special operations will be determined in coordination with fish agencies through TMT.
+Project operations for fish passage will be defined by RCC teletype prior to the release. - 1.2.
+Spill.
+Spill will be provided continuously from April 10 through August 31 for spring and summer migrants as required in the NMFS Biological Opinions.
+Daytime spill (see FPP Section 2, Table BON-6 for spill hours) for juvenile fish passage will be 75,000 cfs and nighttime spill will be up to the 120% TDG cap (approximately 95,000 to 120,000 cfs).
+Discussions are ongoing concerning the daytime spill cap that was established to minimize adult fish fallback, and operation considering river and power conditions expected in 2001.

 2.1.
 Prototype Testing of ESBS at Bonneville First Powerhouse.
-In 2000, prototype testing of ESBS, streamlined trash racks, and new VBS will be continued at Bonneville I in MU8.
+In 2001, prototype testing of ESBS, streamlined trash racks, and new VBS will be continued at Bonneville I in MU8.
 Installation of ESBS and VBS will occur prior to the fish passage season.